aws-samples/aws-hpc-recipes/recipes/pcs/cluster_dns/docs/security.md

 node's traffic inside the zone.**

 Route 53's IAM model cannot bind a caller to its *own* record name when every node shares one role.
-The name condition limits *which shape* of name a node may write, not *which* name.
+The name condition limits the *form* of name a node may write, not *which* name.

 Three things people expect to bound this, but which don't: